pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 disk_allocated = '10 GB'
 ```

-Your pyrsia CLI is now connected to the pyrsia node running on port 7888.
+Your Pyrsia CLI is now connected to the Pyrsia node running on port 7888.
 If you  would like to connect the CLI to Node B change the configuration using the following commands

 ```sh
 ./pyrsia config --add